 Response to a voluntary survey may also be undertaken by printing out a copy of the online survey form and emailing the completed document to the relevant ATSB email address.

 The ATSB does not use third party suppliers for mandatory occurrence reporting and the database associated with occurrence notifications is stored in Australia.

 Access to personal information

-Under APP 12, individuals may make a request to access personal information held by the ATSB.
+Under APP 12, individuals have the right to access their personal information held by the ATSB.
 There is no cost associated with making a request.
 The ATSB will process the request and provide access to the information within 30 days after the request is made.
 If the ATSB decides not to grant access to the information, a written statement of reasons will be provided.

-This mechanism operates alongside the Freedom of Information Act 1982 (the FOI Act) under which an individual may request access to personal information held by the ATSB.
+This mechanism operates alongside the Freedom of Information Act 1982 (FOI Act) under which an individual may request access to personal information held by the ATSB.